-- Be yourself!
 Recently I read a post advising job candidates to prepare a slick power presentation of themselves and wow the interviewer with it.
 MAYBE this could work if you’re interviewing for a high-powered sales job.
 Or an industry like entertainment.
 Although even there they want to see who the person really is.
 And in most cases you’d be leaving the interviewer wondering if you’re all bluster and no substance.

 - Now I’m not saying that one of my most-effective interview tips is to be all shy and gawky either (see next section).
 You want something in the middle.
 Real and conversational trumps one-dimensional and slick any time.

 - Since most places do ask a version of tell me about yourself, it helps to think about your answer ahead of time.
 And when the time comes, just tell it as naturally, pleasantly, and 3-dimensional as possible.

 Don’t spend time worrying whether I think you’re right for the job.
 Or what I (the interviewer) am thinking at any given moment.
 Just know who you are.
 And help me see that.

 - Know that you are a good worker who is reliable and will go the extra mile when called on.
 Or whatever your strengths actually are.
 Everybody has their own unique strengths and I’d like to learn what you think yours are.

 - Since interview nerves can make talking about yourself more difficult, make sure you prepare ahead of time.
 Be able to talk about who you are and / or what you have to offer, so YOU believe it as much as you want them to.
 It shows.